- What is the currency in Spain?

 - Where can you change foreign currency?

-Visitors can change foreign currency at any bank branch or foreign exchange bureau in major cities.
-This service is also available in most hotels and travel agencies.
+You can change currencies in bureaux de change and some banks.
+This service is also available in many hotels and travel agencies.

 - Is tipping mandatory?